 I understand that all employees who are reasonably anticipated to come into contact with human blood or OPIM during their normal duties must complete this form.
-I acknowledge that I have been provided with a copy of the

-CDC Hepatitis B Vaccine Information Statement.
-I have real Please check any of the boxes that apply: ad and understood the information provided to me. ☐ I have already received the hepatitis B vaccination seri vaccination and provide proof of vaccinations to your this on file: 1st dose: (Month / Year) 2nd dose: (Month / Year) 3rd dose: (Month / Year) Titer: (Month / Year) Please note, that if you currently receiving the vaccine ser received and, once additional doses have been administed Principal Investigator AND EHS (Biosafety@oehs.utah.edu). ered, update the form and provide copies to your ☐ I have undergone antibody testing that has revealed I am already immune to hepatitis B virus: Date or Approximate Date: (Month / Year) ☐ I have been informed that the hepatitis B virus vaccino e is contraindicated for medical reasons: Date or Approximate Date: (Month / Year) If you a of the above boyer is absolved, consulate the a untions on the next nego.
+I acknown the complete ☐ I have already received the hepatitis B vaccination servaccination and provide proof of vaccinations to your this on file: 1st dose: (Month / Year) 2nd dose: (Month / Year) 3rd dose: (Month / Year) Titer: (Month / Year) Please note, that if you currently receiving the vaccine ser received and, once additional doses have been administ Principal Investigator AND EHS (Biosafety@oehs.utah.edu) ered, update the form and provide copies to your . ☐ I have undergone antibody testing that has revealed I am already immune to hepatitis B virus: Date or Approximate Date: (Month / Year) ☐ I have been informed that the hepatitis B virus vaccin e is contraindicated for medical reasons: Date or Approximate Date: (Month / Year) If none of the above boxes is checked, complete the c options on the next page: